Bill Bennett

-William Richards Bennett, PC OBC (April 14, 1932 – December 3, 2015) was the 27th premier of British Columbia from 1975 to 1986.
-He was a son of Annie Elizabeth May (Richards) and former Premier, W. A. C. Bennett.
-He was a 3rd cousin, twice removed, of R.B.
-Bennett, eleventh Prime Minister of Canada.
+William Richards Bennett, PC OBC (April 14, 1932 – December 3, 2015) was a Canadian politician who was the 27th premier of British Columbia from 1975 to 1986.

-Following his father's resignation, Bill Bennett was elected on September 7, 1973, as the British Columbia Social Credit League Member of the British Columbia Legislative Assembly for South Okanagan.
+Early life

-His father was also named William, but was usually called "W.A.C." in the media or "Cece" by his friends.
+Bennett was the son of Annie Elizabeth May (Richards) and former premier W. A. C. Bennett.
+His father was also named William but was usually called "W. A. C." in the media or "Cece" by his friends.
 To distinguish the son from his father, he was usually called "Bill."
-The nickname was created by his opponents, but also embraced by some supporters.

-Leader of Social Credit Party
+Career

+Following his father's resignation, Bill Bennett was elected on September 7, 1973, as the British Columbia Social Credit Party member of the British Columbia Legislative Assembly for South Okanagan.

-Bennett was elected the leader of the Socred Party in November 1973, at a convention in Whistler, British Columbia.
-This convention also changed the name of the party to the British Columbia Social Credit Party.
+Bennett was elected the leader of the Socred Party in November 1973 at a convention in Whistler, British Columbia.
 Bennett set about establishing a political organization modelled closely on and using staff lent by Bill Davis's Ontario "Big Blue Machine."
 Bennett's organization was called the "Baby Blue Machine."
 He embraced a new coalition of Liberals, social conservatives, and the corporate sector, unlike his father, who had appealed to the populist base.